 Working closely with our suppliers, we ensure all possible branding is collected and reused for future events.
 Where this is not possible, these items are recycled by our supplier.

-The participant medals for 2020 will be made from post-consumer recycled metal and the lanyards from bamboo.
+The participant medals for 2023 will be consciously made from metal, and the lanyards made from bamboo.

 Since the beginning, we’ve been committed to using local suppliers for all our needs whenever necessary.